-Now, as an eCommerce Manager you might need to be just as comfortable negotiating trading terms with Online Buyers as you are understanding the role PPC plays in improving path to purchase.
+Now, as an eCommerce Manager, you might need to be just as comfortable negotiating trading terms with Online Buyers as you are understanding the role PPC plays in improving the path to purchase.

 The days of simply being an ‘Amazon NAM’ are numbered and expecting to transfer ‘bricks & mortar’ experience into ‘bricks & clicks’ is unrealistic.